Skip to content

 Young Minds have a parents’ support line (0808 802 5544) which you can phone to get one-to-one support on any emotional or mental health issue affecting children.
 For more general parenting advice – or if Bullying is a concern – then Family Lives also have a helpline (0808 800 2222).
 And, whatever the source of their worries, anxious children can get telephone support from ChildLine (0800 1111).

 Another charity that is worth checking out is Anxiety UK which supports anxious adults as well as anxious children.
 Their Helping Your Child service teaches parents essential skills and strategies for supporting children with anxiety.
-Or, if exams or schoolwork are piling on the pressure, then the NHS has some useful advice on how parents can help.

 For information about services available in your local area, contact your local Family Information Service.
 They will have the contact details for local charities, council services, support groups and local health services.
 And don’t forget to talk to your child’s school or nursery as they will have lots of relevant experience in supporting anxious children.
 For example, they might be able to support your child in using a calming strategy like Finger Breathing.